Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 ## In Git, There Are Local and Staging Areas

-Because we get a lot of value when we intentionally construct a commit, we want to be selective about the specific code changes (lines added and removed) that go into a commit.
+It is valuable to intentionally construct small, concise commits.
+We can achieve such commits by being selective about the specific code changes (lines added and removed) that we include in a commit.

-Git allows us to be selective about changes that go into a commit.
-It lets us do that by creating two areas that code changes can be categorized in: the _local changes area_ and the _staging area_.
+Git allows us to be selective about the changes that go into a commit.
+It does this by providing two areas we can use to categorize them: the _local changes area_ and the _staging area_.

-The two areas give us visibility and control about what goes into a commit, before we build it.
+The two areas give us visibility and control about what will go into a commit, before we apply it.

 - The _local changes area_ is for new code changes that only exist on this local machine.
 It's the first area that code changes go to.
 - The _staging area_ is for code changes that a developer indicates should go into the next commit.

-Most of the code changes that happen constantly as the developer types, adds code, deletes files, etc., automatically get categorized into the _local changes area_.
+Most of the changes that we make, such as adding or modifying code, or deleting code or files, automatically get categorized into the _local changes area_.

 ### Viewing Local and Staging Areas